Rhinemann/The-Adept/Actual Rules/Cortex Basics.md

+# Welcome to Cortex

+What is Cortex anyway?
+In this chapter, we provide a brief overview of the game and introduce you to some of the terms you’ll encounter later on in this book.

-# What do You Need to Play
+## What do You Need to Play

 To play the Adept, one person acts as the [Game Moderator Name].
 Everyone else is a player.
-You also need game dice (physical or virtual), a pencil and some paper or a blank character journal (or a tablet or other mobile device) to record your character traits and info, and a supply of game tokens such as poker chips or beads.
+You also need game dice (physical or virtual), a pencil and some paper or a blank [character journal name] (or a tablet or other mobile device) to record your character traits and info, and a supply of game tokens such as poker chips or beads.

-# Players
+## Players

 The Adept, as most other tabletop games, works best with two to six players, each one creating and playing their own player character.
-You record your player character’s statistics and information in a character journal.
+You record your player character’s statistics and information in a [character journal name].
 As a player, you imagine what your character would do; describe their actions, feelings, and experiences; and use the game rules to see if they succeed or fail.

 **Players are responsible for:**
 - Deciding what their PCs do.